nguyensjsu/fa21-202-team-no-name/Journals/Chinmay.md

 ## Week 3
 I decided to use the Observer and Singleton patterns to implement the ScoreCard feature.
 After taking feedback from my teammates on my design, I started working on my feature.
 The ScoreCard kept a count of number of PaperRolls left that the Fighter can shoot and the Fighter's current score.
 After discussing with Harsh as he had the paper roll throwing feature, I made the PaperRoll the subject and the ScoreCard an observer of the PaperRoll.
+This meant whenever the fighter throwed a paperball and it was PaperState a deduction was made to paperBallsLeft count from scorecard, and if it touched the opponent class then an addition.
+After setting up this pattern, I worked on ScoreCardDisplay.
+Any update made to ScoreCard also triggered updates to ScoreCardDisplay so the image of ScoreCardDisplay was updated everytime an update was made.
+Then I added the GameEnd screen that will display a message at the end of the Game.
+Game can end either by finishing paper balls or by getting 500 point; i.e, touching the opponent 5 times.

 ## Week 4
+This week I finished up working on my feature.
+I found out that there was no way to determine if a paperball that has not touched the opponent has passed away.
+So if it was possible to shoot a lot of balls at a time that would display the result even before the balls hit the opponent.
+So I _communicated_ with Harsh, and we came up with a _simple_ solution: we installed the system with 8 balls instead of 7 and as soon as the fighter tries to shoot the 8th ball we check the score to determine a loss.
+Now that this major bug was fixed we started working on our demo video and User story Ad.
+I edited both of these videos.
+Then I made the architecture diagram, the deployment diagram and added javadoc comments for better readability.
+I was also maintaining the Kanban board for our project.

+In addition to this, I compiled our Stand-Up and Retrospective videos.